Elehuris Montero Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Snell takes the mound for his first start of the season for the Padres.
+- Martinez will start for the Padres, his first of the season.

-- The 30-year-old southpaw started and threw five innings when he last appeared Wednesday, Oct.
-19 against the Philadelphia Phillies.
+- When he last appeared on Saturday, Oct.
+22, the 32-year-old righty pitched in relief and went three scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.